Fourth man arrested following fatal car crash in July 2023

 A fourth man has been arrested in connection with the death of a 27-year-old woman in a car crash in Falkirk.

-Amy Rose Wilson, 27, died following a two-vehicle collision on the town’s New Carron Road on July 29 2023 at about 6.10pm.
+Amy Rose Wilson died following a two-vehicle collision on the town’s New Carron Road on July 29, 2023 at about 6.10pm.

 Ms Wilson was driving a silver Vauxhall Vectra which was involved in a crash with a black Volkswagen Tiguan.